siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 001 Something Exists.md

 In this book, $u$ names that one interacting substance: all that physically exists.
-This single assumption - that something real is present as a nonnegative magnitude at each location - is the ontological foundation of everything that follows.
+This single assumption - that something real is present as a nonnegative magnitude across its extent - is the ontological foundation of everything that follows.
 Nothing more primitive is assumed.